hackclub/jams/jams/batches/webOS/part-4/en-US.md

 ![notebook image](https://iili.io/HPLAlyP.md.png)

-Take your own image that fits your app and send it to your computer using email or AirDrop and then drag it into Replit (just as we did for the background).
+Take your own image that fits your app and send it to your computer using email or AirDrop and then drag it into the Codespaces file explorer (just as we did for the background).
 Make sure the file format is .png or .jpg (otherwise find an online file converter).

 You can also you can icon you create or find online.
 I really don't mind, this is your operating system after all and you're the chief designing, so you make the call pal.